RamwaniHarsh/Eternals_2023/README.md

 4. Implemented using Supervised Learning.

 5. The output will be comprised of :

   a.
-Correlation Diagram\n
+Correlation Diagram

   b.
-Heatmaps by SNS\n
+Heatmaps by SNS

   c.
-Prediction and Regression by using Decision Tree to train model\n
+Prediction and Regression by using Decision Tree to train model

   d.
-Prediction for next 5 days based on data.\n
+Prediction for next 5 days based on data.